-- Meet employees from various organisations and ask why they joined the employer and what attracted them to the organisation. - Offer your candidates careers advice and help with finding their next role. - You can also reach out to your local JobCentre Plus or find out more about Restart from Alice at the REC.
+- Organise a job fair for your local clients and invite candidates to come and meet your clients. - Meet employees from various organisations and ask why they joined the employer and what attracted them to the organisation. - Attract candidates by letting them talk to the decision makers at the event.

+- Offer your candidate careers counselling and help them find their next role. - Reach out to your local JobCentre Plus or find out more about Restart from Alice or Chantell at the REC.